The Titanic World Premiere Party

 Another Gig, Or So It Seemed

-This is what makes these memories so interesting now.
-What I do remember is not only the worldwide reach of this movie that eventually would follow, but the atmosphere of the premier night itself, the limousines arriving on Wilshire Boulevard, the large white outdoor tents, and the alternating music sets between our band and the Irish band which was featured in the actual film.
-One of the more memorable moments was the sight of the large replica of the Titanic sitting on our stage in plain view, and with no ropes around it.
+One of the more memorable moments was the sight of the large replica, Titanic, sitting on stage in plain view, and with no ropes around it.
 It was just there for anybody to touch or worse, accidentally bump into it.
-We were told this replica for the party had cost a million dollars to make.
 I was a little concerned because when we would perform our sets, we always move around on stage.
-This large replica was a little too close to our band equipment and staging area in my opinion.
+This large replica was a little too close to our band equipment and our performing area, in my opinion.
 Years later, I laugh a bit because that replica is still one of the first things I remember about that night.

 Arriving on Wilshire

-After I parked my car in the designated lot a few blocks away, I was walking on Wilshire Blvd towards the event.
-I remember seeing Bill Maher in a limousine poking his head out the window, smiling and talking with someone, as the line of arriving limos moved toward the party location.
-It was one of those classic LA moments that you know, oh, this is one of those higher profile events.
+I remember seeing Bill Maher in a limousine poking his head out the window, smiling and talking with someone as the line of limos slowly moved down Wilshire, toward the party.
+It was one of those classic LA moments that you know, oh, this is one of those events.
 It would have been a bit surreal almost anywhere else, but in LA, it was just another day.
-During our performance sets on stage, I remember seeing many of the film’s cast and a number of other celebrities throughout the evening.
-This was definitely a more high profile Hollywood event.
+Even with this event, as a working musician, you always approach this just like any professional gig.
+Stayed focused, keep your mind on the performance, pay attention to what needs to be done, and try not to talk too much.

 The Setting

 The party itself was outdoors, set up under several very large white tents.
 Those tents covered the stage, the dining area, and the guest tables.
 From what I remember, there was also a smaller open area near the stage where people could dance or simply hang out and stand closer to the stage.
 The whole setup felt polished and carefully managed.
-I remember thinking that with the high profile cast we saw, I thought they probably should have had this in a nice indoor venue.
-But it still had the look of an event designed to impress, while still feeling a little bit more relaxed and informal.

 Our Role in the Evening